Arucard1983/ERYA-Profiling/src/readme.txt

 # Support for Stopping-Power calculation by table interpolation, usally imported from the SRIM program.
 # Direct SRIM table parsing from Ziegler's import option.
 # The window sizes can be resized with a mouse.
+# SRIM tables are the default setting for the Stopping-Power.
+# Added Airy Function as an approximation of the Vavilov Distribution, fixing abnormal oscillations on sharp resonances profiles.

 7. Future Improvements